-During their visit, the Microsoft staffers assumed the role of instructors for a session of CCF’s Hour of Code, which uses the popular Minecraft game to get the kids interested in tech and to arm them with essential digital knowledge that one day might help them build worthwhile careers.
+During their visit, the Microsoft staffers assumed the role of instructors for a session of CCF’s Hour of Code, which uses the popular Minecraft coding tutorial to get the kids interested in tech and to arm them with essential digital knowledge that one day might help them build worthwhile careers.

 One of the children who took part was 13-year-old Sophea.
 Her mother passed away some years ago and her father moved away with her siblings not long after to find work.
 She has been with CCF for the past four years.

 Although she understands little English, Sophea took to Minecraft quickly.
 She played it three times and reached Level 9.
 “There are many difficult challenges such ghosts.
 There was a river that we had to cross while the ghost was waiting to kill us,” she said.
 “It was a special day for me and my friends, we had the chance to learn something new that we have never learned before.”

 But there was more to the visit by the finance team than just playing Minecraft.
 They also advised CCF staffers on how best to use Microsoft Office programs to help carry out administrative tasks, such as data report writing.
 The Microsoft volunteers helped set up a dashboard for CCF to use in their reporting procedures.